-This tiny less than an acre vineyard is perched on a rocky volcanic west facing hillside in what feels like a very remote part of the Napa Valley.
+This tiny less than an acre vineyard is perched on a rocky volcanic west facing hillside in what feels like a very remote part of the Napa Valley (and is where we met Ed and Irene).
 The surrounding hillsides are mostly wooded and rural – and steep.
 Nearby vineyard neighbors include the acclaimed Diamond Creek Vineyards, Reverie and Von Strasser.
 At about 750 feet above the floor and based on their particular location they do not see frost during the critical late winter and Spring months when the vines bud and then bloom.
 Their elevation also puts them above the fog line.
 Almost without fail during the growing season, winds also come through in the afternoon – helping moderate temperatures on the site.

 The vineyard was planted entirely to Cabernet Sauvignon in 2001 and the fruit was sold to Duckhorn for several years.
 After Ed and Irene purchased the property in 2008 they sold the fruit to another small producer.
 Then in 2008/2009 the economy turned south and resulted in abundance of wine grapes.
 They decided to keep their fruit; 2009 was their first vintage.

 The label design is a direct result of a cruise they took in the Caribbean.
 While on this small cruise ship they met a number of other passengers – who when they found out the Ojdana’s were from Napa mentioned there was another couple from Napa on board and that they needed to meet.
 The individual they met was head of label design for Constellation Brands at the time.
 With perfect timing, they hired him to help design their own label.
 After a number of designs and input from friends and family they choose a classy looking outline of a diamond – which ties in well with their Diamond Mountain location.